Links and Hypertext

 2. Length

-The first challenge is that URLs are not always human-readable or screen-reader-friendly.
+URLs are not always human-readable or screen-reader friendly.
 Many URLs contain combinations of numbers, letters, ampersands, dashes, underscores, and other characters that make sense to scripts and databases but which make little or no sense to the average person.
-In many cases, it makes sense to use human-readable text instead of the URL.
-The human readable link Constructing Accessible Web Sites - external link is more user-friendly than the link to purchase the book by the same title on Amazon.com, which consists of a 108-character link full of numbers, slashes, and text that is not very human-readable. (http://www.amazon.com/exec/obidos/ASIN/
+In most cases, it is better to use human-readable text instead of the URL.
+The human readable link Constructing Accessible Web Sites is more user-friendly than the link to purchase the book by the same title on Amazon.com, which consists of a 108-character link full of numbers, slashes, and text that is not very human-readable. (http://www.amazon.com/exec/obidos/ASIN/1590591488/qid=1116957951/sr=2-1/ref=pd_bbs_b_2_1/103-5755258-8204633)

 Does this mean that URLs should never be used as links?
-No. If the URL is relatively short, there is probably no problem with using the URL as the link text.
+No. If the URL is relatively short (such as a site's homepage), the URL may be used as the link text.
 The key is to be considerate of screen reader users who must listen to the longer, less intelligible URLs.

 Link Appearance